-relay key satellite interface wire connection guide
+relay satellite wire connection guide

 The five heavy gauge wires coming from the large connector are used to energize high current circuits in the vehicle.
 It is crucial that these connections are well-made and capable of handling the current demands.
 For this reason, Scotch-Locks, T-taps and other such connectors are strongly discouraged.